Math Software Online: MathScore.com

 #ProblemCorrect AnswerYour Answer

-1Sharon makes a base monthly salary of $1600.
-As a vendor, she must sell $40000 worth of items per month.
-She also makes a 3% commission on all sales beyond the monthly quota.
-There is also an additional 3% bonus on top of the normal commission rate for any sales beyond $56000.
-If Sharon sold $68000 worth of items this month, what is her total salary for the month including base salary and commission to the nearest dollar?
+1Jose makes a base monthly salary of $2700.
+As a vendor, he must sell $30000 worth of items per month.
+He also makes a 10% commission on all sales beyond the monthly quota.
+There is also an additional 10% bonus on top of the normal commission rate for any sales beyond $39000.
+If Jose sold $42000 worth of items this month, what is his total salary for the month including base salary and commission to the nearest dollar?

 Solution